osg-htc/user-documentation/documentation/PATh/htc_workloads/using_software/conda-environments.md

 # Install Miniconda and Package for Jobs

-In this approach, we will create an entire software installation inside Miniconda and then use a tool called `conda pack` to package it up for running jobs.
+This section of the guide goes through the steps needed to create a software installation inside Miniconda and then use a tool called `conda pack` to package it up for running jobs.

 ## 1. Create a Miniconda Installation